 The Paver Sand Problem

-The first time I did something about the issue was in July 2004.
+The first time I did something about the sand issue with paving bricks was in July 2004.
 That’s when I used a pressure washer to remove what was left of the ordinary sand I used between pavers when I originally installed a brick pathway at my house in 2001.
 I replaced that sand with a type of polymeric sand that was made especially for the job.
 It hardens in the presence of water, and the results were much better than before.
 Better, but not perfect.

 It often takes time to properly assess home improvement products, and after seven years of watching polymeric sand I could see one weakness unfolding.
 Although the polymeric did harden well after first contact with water, the hardened sand didn’t have the ability to remold itself to the changing position of bricks as they inevitably move a little from autumn to winter and back to spring again.
 This lack of ability to re-soften in the presence of moisture, then remold to a new shape, is the reason why polymeric sand disappeared slowly from my installation in chunks.
 It’s also why I sat up and took notice when an alternative product came along.

 Mike Reihm is a graduate of the University of Guelph, Canada, and he’s noticed the same problems with paver sand that I did.
 Ordinary sand washes out too easily, and any of the alternatives he’d seen can’t re-form themselves as freeze/thaw cycles make pavers shift.
 That’s why Mike harnessed his knowledge of chemistry to create an alternative that he calls Envirosand (866-636-8476).
 What I’ve seen convinces me the long-term performance is better than what I’m used to with anything else.
 The ability to re-soften in the presence of water and re-harden again into a new shape is the reason why.